January 19, 2001

-- Increase our ability to be more aware of what is going on – what issues are surfacing, their relevance and their implications
+- Increase our ability to be more aware of what is going on out there; what issues are surfacing, their relevance and implications

 - Improve our ability to increase our share of media attention

-- Resolve conflicting agendas in our marketing strategies, and improve our packaging and promotion of our products
+- Resolve conflicting agendas in our product marketing strategies, and improve product packaging and promotion

 - Increase our presence in the Toronto marketplace